Jitgitbit/react-mern-exercise-two-backend/comments.md

 https://phoenix-places.herokuapp.com/         (---> don't forget to add /api/users)

 NOTE: if you want to update, don't forget to change the start script back to nodemon.
 For redeploy, change it back to node !!!

+NOTE: I added 5 users with 9 places pre deployement.
+The free version of Heroku server I am using goes to sleep after 30 min of inactivity, meaning the fs files (the images) that were added after deployement will always get lost.
+That is why I added these 5 profiles pre deployement.
+The alternative is either using an AWS3 server for static file storage (which I will do, if enough time available), or paying 7euro/month for a leveled up server on Heroku.
+At this time, just for demo, I will leave it this way.